aakash-kori/aakash-kori.github.io/_posts/2020-2-15-summary-write-an-excellent-programming-blog.md

 desc: This article tries to summaries "Write An Excellent Programming Blog"
 ---

-The article ["Write An Excellent Programming Blog"](http://bit.ly/excellent-blog) talks about how to write programing articles.
-It categories articles, and details about how to write articles for given category.
-This helps in providing guidelines for beginners to write articles.
+The article ["Write An Excellent Programming Blog"](http://bit.ly/excellent-blog) talks about how to write tech-based articles.
+It categories articles, and details about how to write articles for given category, which provides guidelines for beginners to write articles.

-# Type of articles
+# Types of articles

 ## Story

-- series of steps in event
+- Series of steps in event.
-- moral of event
+- Moral of event.

 ## Opinion

-- state hypothesis
+- State hypothesis.
-- give evidence for hypothesis
+- Provide evidence for hypothesis.
-- response to possible question
+- Response to possible question.
-- restate the hypothesis
+- Restate the hypothesis.
-- note: do not hurt feeling
+- Note: Do not hurt feeling.

 ## How to Guides

-- doing x is good for y situation
+- Doing x is good for y problem.
-- step for doing x
+- Step for doing x.

 ## How things work

-- pick some interesting thing say x
+- Pick thought provoking subject, say x.
-- explain how x works
+- Explain how x works.

 ## Review

-- I used x
+- I used x.
-- the experience
+- State your experience.
-- the strength vs weakness
+- Strength vs Weakness.
-- conclusion (using some criteria)
+- Have conclusion (using some criteria).
-- analyses do not say yes or no.
+- Analyses do not say yes or no.
-- useful for reader
+- Useful for reader

 # How to get audience ?

-- aggregators
+- Aggregators.
-- weekly feeds
+- Weekly Feeds.
-- do not compete for audience
+- Do not compete for audience.

 # How to improve ?

-- practice: write, write and write
+- Practice: write, write and write.
-- pull style from your liked authors
+- Pull style from your liked authors.
-- read, analyse and apply
+- Read, analyse and apply.
-- get editors or friend review
+- Get editors or friend review

 # How to make time to write ?

-- write when having something interesting
+- Write when having exciting topic.
-- write infrequently
+- Write infrequently.
-- write short (say reviews) - for practicing
+- Write short (say reviews) - practicing.